gelisondo/lamp-install-wordpress/README.md

 Lists of differences in role versions:

 - v1.0    In this version Install WP without human intervention post install the CMS.
-- v1.1.0  In this we will not set the password for root user.
+- v1.1.0  In this version we will not set the password for root user.
 By default the new systems are configured like this.
 - v1.2.0  In this version you will be able to define several sites that you need to install.

 ## Listas de variables: